A closeup of the eye area showing milia

 Dr. Pimple Popper's Milia Fixes

-Can you stop milia from forming?
+Can you prevent milia from forming?

 How do you treat milia?